New details released in Southern Miss student’s death

-A 20-year-old Southern Miss student died after falling from an 11th-story window at a hotel on Canal Street early Saturday, according to reports and the Orleans Parish Coroner’s Office.
+Cole Whaley, a 20-year-old Southern Miss student from Mobile, died after falling from an 11th-story window at a hotel on Canal Street early Saturday, according to police reports and the Orleans Parish Coroner’s Office.

-An autopsy revealed that Whaley suffered multiple skull fractures and subdural hemorrhage.
-The preliminary cause of death has been classified as “blunt force injuries,” Rouse said.
+The preliminary cause of death has been classified as “blunt force injuries,” Orleans Parish Coroner Jeffrey Rouse said.

 To read the rest of this story, visit the New Orleans Advocate.